Grand Valley Police Department

 - Lot B-2 (Ravine Apartments)

-- Lot K-West (South of Calder Dr and East of Laker Dr.)
+- Lot K-West (East of Laker Dr. and North of Calder Dr.)

-- Lot J (Behind Laker Village - Residential section only)
+- Lot J (Behind Laker Village in Residential section only)

 - GVA (at the Grand Valley Apartments)

-- Lot R (South of South D and E Housing)
+- Lot R (South of South D and South E Housing)

 On the Pew Campus: any lot marked with a Red "S"